| Melbourne — loading...

 3. Padre Coffee — The Brunswick East Powerhouse

-The vibe: A massive roastery-café in Brunswick East where the coffee is ethically sourced, meticulously roasted, and served by staff who genuinely know their stuff.
+The vibe: A massive roastery-cafe in Brunswick East where the coffee is ethically sourced, meticulously roasted, and served by staff who genuinely know their stuff.

 4. Code Black Coffee — The Industrial Standard

-The vibe: A roastery and café wrapped in black-on-black industrial design, where the coffee operation runs like a factory and the brunch menu runs like a well-oiled add-on.
+The vibe: A roastery and cafe wrapped in black-on-black industrial design, where the coffee operation runs like a factory and the brunch menu runs like a well-oiled add-on.

 Code Black’s Brunswick HQ is both a roasting facility and one of the suburb’s most popular brunch destinations, and the coffee benefits from being made steps from where the beans are roasted.
-The 3056 blend here is bold and chocolate-forward, designed to handle milk beautifully, and the single-origin options are consistently excellent.
-The space itself is cavernous and works equally well for a solo long black or a table of six ordering everything on the menu.
+The house blend is bold and chocolate-forward, designed to handle milk beautifully, and the single-origin options are consistently excellent.
+The space is cavernous and works equally well for a solo long black or a table of six ordering everything on the menu.

-Address: 150 Sydney Road, Brunswick Hours: Daily, 7am–4pm Insider tip: The takeaway window on the building’s side is the cheat code.
+Address: 150 Sydney Road, Brunswick Hours: Daily, 7am-4pm Insider tip: The takeaway window on the building’s side is the cheat code.
 Walk up, order, go.
 Same coffee, no queue.
-This is also the closest quality café to the Cornish Arms Hotel if you want to combine caffeine and a pub lunch on the same block.
+This is also the closest quality cafe to the Cornish Arms if you want to combine caffeine and a pub lunch on the same block.

 5. Coffee for the People Roasting Co — The Neighbourhood Roaster